Leslie-Wong-H/Leslie-Wong-H/README.md

 ---

-Experienced with Python data analysis, and having developed several applications using Python and JavaScript, covering website, chrome extension and wechat mini program.
+Experienced with Python data analysis, and having developed several applications using JavaScript and Python, covering website, chrome extension and wechat mini program.

 ---